wunderio/drupal-project/README.md

 ### Testing

 The [PHPUnit](https://phpunit.de/) test framework is predefined in this project.
-Use `lando phpunit` to run PHPUnit commands.
-Change `phpunit.xml` as needed and commit it to the GIT.
+Use `lando phpunit` to run the PHPUnit commands. `phpunit.xml` is copied over from `web/core/phpunit.xml.dist` during the initial build, change it as needed and commit to the GIT.
 See more at [web/core/tests/README.md](web/core/tests/README.md).

 #### Core testing examples